openshift/hypershift/docs/content/reference/api.md

 <em>(Optional)</em>
 <p>nodeVolumeDetachTimeout is the maximum amount of time that the controller will spend on detaching volumes from a node.
 The default value is 0, meaning that the volumes will be detached from the node without any time limitations.
-After the timeout, any remaining attached volumes will be ignored and the removal of the machine will continue.</p>
+After the timeout, any remaining attached volumes will be ignored and the removal of the machine will continue.
+Changing this field propagate inplace into existing Nodes.</p>
 </td>
 </tr>
 <tr>